GoogleCloudPlatform/nodejs-docs-samples/run/system-package/README.md

-# Cloud Run System Package sample
+# Cloud Run System Package Sample

 This sample shows how to use a CLI tool installed as a system package as part of a web service.